jordan-mcrae/sanity-next-social-image-generator/README.md

 #### 1) Create a webhook in Sanity
 Whenever an article is updated in your Sanity studio, we want Sanity to notify our Next.js app, and send along the data we need to generate the social share image.

-a) Log in to the [Sanity Dashboard](https://www.sanity.io/)
+* Log in to the [Sanity Dashboard](https://www.sanity.io/)
-b) Select your project, and click on the "API" tab
+* Select your project, and click on the "API" tab
-c) Click the "Create Webhook" button
+* Click the "Create Webhook" button
-d) Set up a webhook with the following options:
+* Set up a webhook with the following options:

 `Name`: Can be anything you want\
-`URL`: The URL your webhook will hit to trigger the image generation (if you're deployed to vercel, it might look something like: https://your-app.vercel.app/api/generate-preview-image).
-Note: If you want to test this functionality in your local dev environment, you will need to use an [Ngrok](https://ngrok.com/) URL to point to your localhost.
-More information on this can be found [here](#creating-an-ngrok-url-for-local-testing).\
+`URL`: The URL your webhook will hit to trigger the image generation (if you're deployed to vercel, it might look something like: https://your-app.vercel.app/api/generate-preview-image). \
+*Note: If you want to test this functionality in your local dev environment, you will need to use an [Ngrok](https://ngrok.com/) URL to point to your localhost.
+More information on this can be found [here](#creating-an-ngrok-url-for-local-testing).*\
 `Dataset`: "Production"\
 `Trigger on`: Create, Update\
 `Filter`: Depending on your Sanity schemas, you can define different types of documents you'd like to generate social share images for.
 For example, if you wanted to add a social share image to your articles or topic pages, you would use:\